 Huntington’s disease is a hereditary condition in which your brain’s nerve cells gradually break down.
 This affects your physical movements, emotions, and cognitive abilities.
 There is no cure, but there are ways to cope with this disease and its symptoms.

 Huntington’s disease is much more common in people with European ancestry, affecting about three to seven out of every 100,000 people of European descent.

 There are two types of Huntington’s disease: adult onset and early onset.

-This is the most common type of Huntington’s disease.
-Symptoms usually begin when people are in their thirties or forties.
+Adult onset is the most common type of Huntington’s disease.
+Symptoms usually begin when people are in their 30s or 40s.
 Initial signs often include: